bradzacher/FioriBuildEnv/README.md

 - Watches for changes to all buildable files, and
 - Rebuilds files on change.

-The browsersync server contains middleware to auto-proxy all requests to your desired endpoint.
+The browsersync server will automatically proxy all OData service requests to your desired endpoint.
 This task will read config from the `/gulpTaskFiles/sap-config.json` file, which has the following options:

 ```JavaScript